tobermory/faultHandling-cortex-m/README.md

 fault dumps to a host machine via serial/usb.

 The STK3700 and STK3200 boards have a Segger JLink debugger interface built in.
-So, you just need Segger's JLinkExe (Linux) program to flash these binaries to the boards and run them.
+So, you just need Segger's 'JLink Commander' tool (called JLinkExe on Linux) to flash these binaries to the boards and run them.
 Our Makefiles provide targets to do this, e.g:

 ```
 $ cd SiliconLabs/stk3700/